Director, Eleanor Stellyes Center for Global Studies

 Program advisors: Professors Jim Mountjoy and Jennifer Templeton.

-Learn more about Tanzania: Ecology and Human Origins (ACM).
+Learn more about the Carleton Ecology and Anthropology in Tanzania program.

 Click here to apply for off-campus study.